MarcoDorantes/XlsxCommand/README.md

 ```

 ### 8. Read first existing tab from an Excel XLSX Worksheet.
-This example reads the header row and the first three data rows from the first tab (by default if `TabName` parameter is not specified) of the Excel XLSX Worksheet created in example #5, or in example #6, and adds one instance of `System.Management.Automation.PSCustomObject` to the PowerShell Pipeline per row of cells (the values of the properties are string representations of the cells in the row):
+This example reads the header row and the first three data rows from the first tab (by default if `TabName` parameter is not specified) of the Excel XLSX Worksheet created in example #5, or in example #6, and adds one instance of `System.Management.Automation.PSCustomObject` to the PowerShell Pipeline per data row (the values of the properties are string representations of the cells in the row):
 ```
 Import-Module XlsxCommand